Kreyu/data-table-bundle/README.md

 Streamlines creation process of the data tables in Symfony applications.

 > ### ️ℹ️ Note
-> This bundle was heavily inspired by the [Symfony Form](https://github.com/symfony/form) component.
+> This bundle structure was heavily inspired by the [Symfony Form](https://github.com/symfony/form) component.

 ### Features